rishikesh2715/RP2040_Motion_Logger/README.md

 - **Additional Features**: Reset and Bootloader buttons, ESD protection, USB Power, Battery Power, and 3.3V Power pins on headers

 ### Power Options:
-The RP2040 Motion Logger can be powered either via the USB Type-C connector or a 1S LiPo/Li-ion battery, allowing for flexible deployment options.
+The RP2040 Motion Logger can be powered either via the USB Type-C connector or a 1S LiPo/Li-ion battery.

 ### Programming Options:
-You can program the board through the USB Type-C connector or the TC2030 JTAG Connector using the SWDIO and SWCLK pins.
+You can program the board through the USB Type-C connector or the TC2030 JTAG Connector.

 ## Getting Started
 1. **Power Up**: Connect the board via USB Type-C or connect a 1S LiPo/Li-ion battery.
 2. **Programming**: Use either the USB connection or JTAG connector with an appropriate debugger to flash your code.
+(I use VS Code with Raspberry PI PICO Extension)
 3. **Bootloader Mode**: Hold down the Bootloader button while connecting the board to USB to enter bootloader mode.
 4. **Data Logging**: Use the IMU and available storage to log motion data, or extend functionality via UART, I2C, SPI, and ADC pins.